cmkobel/CompareM2/README.md

 Assemblycomparator2 (asscom2) is a genomes-to-report pipeline.
 It accepts prokaryotic genomic assemblies and compares them in many different ways.

-Being designed to analyze both isolates and metagenomes - Assemblycomparator2 is useful for anyone working with genomic analysis of prokaryotes for fundamental research as well as clinical applications.
+Being designed to analyze both isolates and metagenomes, is useful for anyone working with genomic analysis of prokaryotes for fundamental research as well as clinical applications.

+By installing Assemblycomparator2 you get access to a list of popular state-of-the-art tools in analysis of prokaryotic genomes which will accelerate your research.

 <img alt="asscom2 animation" src="https://github.com/cmkobel/assemblycomparator2/assets/5913696/623f6b42-2de6-457c-8f0d-3b3e5d646967">